yassinkortam/zchunk/README.md

 Processing 450,000 characters took about 15 minutes on an A100.
 However, ~80% of that time was saving and loading the KVCache (Which can be done instantly if written in C++, rather than Python).
 So, we can expect that it would take 3 minutes per 450,000 characters if done optimally.
 Or, 7 MTokens per hour.

-Or quality benchmarks against a LegalBenchConsumerContractsQA are as follows:
+Our quality benchmarks against a LegalBenchConsumerContractsQA are as follows:

 ![](https://i.imgur.com/g9RJIz0.png)

-As you can see, Llama 4 has a higher retrieval ratio score, _and_ a higher signal ratio score, than the naïve method and the SoTA method of semantic chunking (Which uses embeddings to detect sentence split boundaries, and still requires a good regex-based sentence splitter).
+As you can see, LlamaChunk has a higher retrieval ratio score, _and_ a higher signal ratio score, than the naïve method and the SoTA method of semantic chunking (Which uses embeddings to detect sentence split boundaries, and still requires a good regex-based sentence splitter).

 ## Details